merhi-odg/german_credit/README.md

 # german_credit
-Logistic Regression python model to predict likelihood of loan defaul.
+A Logistic Regression Python model to predict likelihood of loan defaul.
-Model was trained on the German Credit Data dataset. logistic_regression_model.ickle is the trained model artifact.`
+Model was trained on the German Credit Data dataset. logistic_regression_model.pickle is the trained model artifact.
+A sample input to the scoring function is included (input_data.csv)

+Model code includes a metrics function used to compute disparity metrics (Bias).
+The metrics function expects a dataframe with three columns: score (predicted), label_value (actual), and gender (protected attribute).
+A sample input to the metrics function is incuded (german_data_scored_labeled.csv)